 GPU Programming in Modern C++ is a three-day online training course with programming exercises taught by Gordon Brown and Michael Wong.
 It is offered online from 11AM to 5PM Eastern Time (EDT), Monday September 21st through Wednesday September 23rd, 2020 (after the conference).

 Parallel programming can be used to take advance of heterogeneous architectures such as GPUs to significantly increase the performance of applications.
 It has gained a reputation for being difficult, but is it really?
 Modern C++ has gone a long way to making parallel programming easier and more accessible, and the introduction of the SYCL programming model means heterogeneous programming is now more accessible than ever.

-This course will teach you the fundamentals of parallelism; how to recognise when to use parallelism, how to make the best choices and common parallel patterns which can be used over and again.
+This course will teach you the fundamentals of parallelism; how to recognize when to use parallelism, how to make the best choices and common parallel patterns which can be used over and again.
 It will teach you how to make use of modern C++ and the SYCL programming model to create parallel algorithms for heterogeneous devices such as GPUs.
-Finally, it will teach you how to apply common GPU optimisations.
+Finally, it will teach you how to apply common GPU optimizations.

 This course requires the following:

 - Working knowledge of CMake.